 Frequently Asked Questions

 - Q: How can I get a copy of my medical record or radiology images (x-ray films)?

-A: Print the authorization form in English or en Espanol and submit it to the Health Information Management (Medical Records) department by mail.
+A: Print the authorization form in English, Spanish, Creole or Portuguese and submit it to the Health Information Management (Medical Records) department by mail.
 Be specific about the information you are interested in receiving.
 The HIM department does not automatically release radiology images unless specifically requested.

 - Q: Can I get a copy of my spouse, child, parent or family member's medical record?